linrongbin16/lin.vim/README.md

 - `vgit`: Git operations without the burden of time consuming remember.
 - `vip`: Ip address calculations for both ipv4 and ipv6.
 - `vpack`: Easier file/directory compression and extraction.
-- `vag`: Fast text search wrapped ag/vg.
+- `vgp`: Fast text search wrapped ag/vg.
 - `vtime`: Easier time calculations.

 For better understanding and use, help document is supported for all commands, contains command functionality, options and examples.